 The options are endless when it comes to choosing a style of frame.
-For a clean, classic design style, a simple white frame will let the print shine while brightening up your space.
-Black or wood frames work well in more traditional or contemporary spaces.
+For a clean, classic look, a simple black, white or wood frame will let the print shine while brightening up your space and work with any decor style.
 Metallic frames provide a sleek touch to modern and sophisticated rooms, and decorative frames can be used as a design element or focal accent piece.

 The purpose of a mat is to separate the art from the glass, provide visual space to focus on the print, and enhance the overall look of your framed artwork.
 I always recommend using a mat, if possible.
 Note that all of my prints up to 12x16” include a small white border and are meant for framing with a mat.
 If your frame does not have a mat (or is a “floating frame”), please make a note at checkout and I will trim the print to size.

 Keep in mind: Your mat opening will be smaller than the actual print size (example: a common mat opening size for an 8x10" is 7.5x9.5", so a quarter inch around the outside edge of the print will be hidden).
 This is to prevent the edges of the print from showing behind the mat.

 The correct artwork scale is crucial to achieving balance in a room.
 The most common mistake is using frames that are too small for the space—this can create a distracting, cluttered look.
 On horizontal walls, create a horizontal arrangement; on a taller wall, stack the prints vertically to fill the space.
 Choose poster size prints for larger walls (like over a couch), or opt for gallery style.